PRINSUS-RIsk/SUS-Risk/about/contact.md

 ### University of Tuscia (Coordinator)
 **Prof. Simone Severini**
-Department of Economics, Engineering, Society and Business Organization (DEIM)
+Department of of Agriculture and Forest Sciences (DAFNE)
 University of Tuscia
 Email: severini@unitus.it